gravitee-io/gravitee-policy-ai-prompt-guard-rails/.docgen/overview.md

 This policy uses an AI-powered text classification model to evaluate user prompts for potentially inappropriate or malicious content.
-It is capable of detecting a wide range of violations, such as profanity, sexually explicit language, harmful intent, and jailbreak prompt injections — adversarial inputs crafted to bypass AI safety mechanisms.
+It can detect a wide range of violations, such as profanity, sexually explicit language, harmful intent, and jailbreak prompt injections, which are adversarial inputs crafted to bypass AI safety mechanisms.

 Depending on configuration, when a prompt is flagged: